Humanitarian Visa Attorney in Hackensack, NJ Helping you Find a Path to Safety

 Asylum allows an eligible individual to remain in the United States if they have suffered past persecution or fear of future persecution due to race, religion, nationality, political opinion, or membership in a particular social group.

-A refugee is an individual located outside the United States, who demonstrates past persecution or fear of future persecution due to race, religion, nationality, political opinion, or membership in a particular social group.
+This is often confused with Refugee status.
+A refugee is an individual located outside the United States who demonstrates past persecution or fear of future persecution due to race, religion, nationality, political opinion, or membership in a particular social group.
+Refugees must sometimes flee their homes to avoid dangerous conditions, and may then be granted protection in another country.

-If you have any questions about humanitarian visas and humanitarian parole, contact the Law Office of Nita Kundanmal today.
-We handle all aspects of humanitarian based immigration cases in New Jersey and New York and throughout the United States.
+Hiring an attorney for your humanitarian immigration case If you have any questions about humanitarian visas and humanitarian parole, please contact the Law Office of Nita Kundanmal today by calling (201) 883-9800.
+Our firm is equipped to handle all aspects of humanitarian-based immigration cases in New Jersey and New York and throughout the United States.